Benndot/Connect-X-Pygame/ReadMe.md

 This is my attempt to create a visual "Connect X" (Think Connect 4, TicTacToe, etc) using the Pygame library.
 The logic and structure of my game is going to be based on an earlier project I made that was entirely done in the terminal.

+### Current Challenges

+Connect board cell class object generation to the logic that currently blits the interactive board cells to the screen.

+Make sure that the cell objects are only generated once

 ### TODO